Do you know what “reverse engineering” means? Here’s the definition of it:

 “How much is my house worth specifically?”

 “What should I do to fix it up?”, “What kind of repairs do I need to do, and what can I leave alone?”

-They might not even be ready to put the house on the market, but if they knew there’s a buyer for it, they would happily sell.
+They might not even be ready to put the house on the market, but if they knew there was a buyer, they would happily sell.

-The next thing you do is, take those conversations one by one and find a specific, whisker-free solution for each.
+The next thing you do is take those conversations individually and find a specific, whisker-free solution for each.
 So, instead of saying to potential home sellers, “Hey, if there’s anything I can do for you or any way I can help you, please feel free to reach out to me, ”